Sign up to our Newsletter

 Infographic outlining what is considered a good lsat score

 A good LSAT score is generally considered to be 150 or higher for standard law schools, but for top-ranking institutions, you should aim for at least 160.
-If you're aspiring to get into one of the Top 10 law schools, a score of 170 or more is recommended.
+If you're aspiring to get into one of the top 10 law schools, a score of 170 or more is recommended.

 This means that what qualifies as a good score varies depending on the competitiveness and requirements of the law schools you are applying to.

-The average LSAT score is 151-152, and Harvard's is 174, so what is a good LSAT score?
-Well, it depends on which law school you want to get into!
 The first step is to look at the admission statistics of your dream schools and go from there.
 If they state a minimum or median LSAT score of past admitted applicants, you should aim for this score or higher.

-As you can see, what is considered a good LSAT score increases with the prestige and ranking of the school.
+What is considered a good LSAT score increases with the prestige and ranking of the school.
 This is because top-ranking schools have much lower acceptance rates and seek to admit only the very best applicants.
 Achieving a perfect LSAT score is nearly impossible, so aim for something more realistic!

 Good LSAT Scores for Top-10 US Law Schools